Piqua, Ohio: Modern settlement and incorporation

 The first European settlers arrived in 1798, after the signing of the Treaty of Greenville ending the Northwest Indian War and opening much of Ohio to settlement.
 In 1807 the village, consisting of seven houses, was surveyed by Armstrong Brandon, a soldier under Gen. Anthony Wayne, and named Washington.
 It was about a mile southwest of the old Indian villages of Piqua.

 By 1816, the Shawnee village of Piqua had been long abandoned; the state legislature, acting on citizen petition, changed the name of Washington village to Piqua.
 Piqua was incorporated as a town by the Ohio General Assembly in 1823.

 During the War of 1812, Piqua was a waystation for men and supplies moving north.
 In 1819, a land office was established in Piqua which facilitated its growth.

 Piqua developed along with construction of the Miami and Erie Canal between 1825 and 1845.

+In 1887, Favorite Stove & Range Company moved to Piqua from Cincinnati, and Piqua became known as "Favorite City".
+When many of the employees settled on the top of South Street Hill, it became known as "Favorite Hill".

 Rossville

 Rossville, Ohio was the first free-black enclave in the region.
 Virginia planter John Randolph of Roanoke, who served as a U.S. representative and senator, arranged for the emancipation of his nearly 400 slaves in his will of 1833.
 He also provided money for his executor to relocate the freedmen to the free state of Ohio, and to buy land and supplies to help them establish a settlement.
 The will was challenged but in 1846, his 383 slaves gained their freedom.
 Most of these freedmen settled in Rumley, Ohio.
 Some eventually founded Rossville and an associated cemetery, known as the African Jackson Cemetery.
 These are located on the northeast side of the Great Miami River; they may be accessed by nearby North County Road 25-A. The community has since been incorporated into Piqua.